tnwei/exposure-to-code/source/07_numerical_methods.rst

 ..
 Many subdomains of optimization!
 Linear programming, integer programming etc, we just doing a very simple toy problem here

+Optimization is heavily featured in its own field called Operations Research.
+Multiple techniques exist, such as linear programming, integer programming, etc. Today we will be trying our hand at solving a small classroom-sized optimization problem.

 Part A
 ^^^^^^